jonkit/jonkit.github.io/microblog.md

 Unbeknownst to me, there is a whole movement focusing on owning your content that is referred to as the [IndieWeb](https://indieweb.org/).
 It preaches owning your content, having control over the content, and being able to share it freely and Micro.blog seems to have very close ties with this ethos.

-The [Briefly](http://theonlysiteever.com/briefly/) page was created so that I would have a place to post short snippets of text that could then be cross-posted onto the Micro.blog website.
-Once I work out all of the kinks, I would expect every post on this website will also be cross-posted on Micro.blog, but the Briefly posts seemed like a good starting place.
+The [Briefly](http://theonlysiteever.com/briefly/) page was created so that I would have a place to easily post short snippets of text that could then be cross-posted onto the Micro.blog website.